 Jazz Drums: Brian Claxton

 Auditioning For Combos

-If you are interested in playing in a combo, please let us know at your audition.
-Your audition for large jazz ensembles will serve as your audition for combos, with the one exception being that everyone interested in a combo must improvise at their audition.
-A chorus or two of blues with a play along is perfectly acceptable for this, though I would encourage people to be more ambitious if possible.
-Combo placements will be competitive just as large ensemble placements are.
-Each group will meet at least one hour per week on their own, and have coachings with Aaron Hedenstrom, Christine Hitt or Jeremy Boettcher.
+If you are interested in playing in a combo, please email Kate Rosenberger at email@example.com.
+Each group will meet at least one hour per week on their own, and and in addition have coachings with Aaron Hedenstrom or Jeremy Boettcher.
 Meeting times are set by student members of the group and instructors.
 Like any other ensemble at UWEC, attendance at rehearsals and coachings is mandatory.
 All groups will have opportunities to perform around town and at special events on and off campus following COVID protocols and procedures.

 Audition Questions and Answers

-Jazz auditions are held the first week of each semester.
+This Spring Jazz auditions will be held “in person”.
 Jazz auditions are very similar to any other audition.
-The student will prepare a solo repertoire piece and scales along with on-site sight reading during the audition.
-They will play in front of both Mr. Baca and Dr. Crowell at UWEC!
-Good luck!
+The student will prepare a solo repertoire piece and other given etudes along with the possibility of improvising during their video recorded audition.

 Judges always look for sound and rhythm first!
 Having a good sound means having good tone, being in tune, and expressing dynamics well.
 They also look for good improvisation skills.
 You have worked hard on your audition preparation!
 Show them what you can do!

 Do I need to be a music major or minor to play in a jazz ensemble?